SidMasih/Drakify/README.md

 Node.js and Chrome are required to run this website

 ## Running and Viewing Website
 Set directory in Console to Drakify and type `npm start`.
-The Express server defaults to port 3000.
+The local server defaults to port 3000.
 Navigate to `http://localhost:3000/` in Chrome and allow access to the microphone.
 Please be aware that to much interference noise does impact the accuracy of the program

 Happy Rapping!